Wilson-Tsoi/libdmr/README.md

+# libdmr
-Turning the original C complier source code written by Dennis Ritchie into a library for complier data stucture.
+Rewrite the original UNIX V3 C complier source code (Dennis Ritchie) into a library for complier data stucture.
-Code Style
+### Code Style
 Preserve original naming scheme and keep things as intuitive as possible.